 3. You Haven’t Moved Past BANT Yet.

 CGP TCI BA is a step up from where BANT was putting sales teams for years.
-Focusing on a qualification break down into three tiers, you’ll learn to pursue eight details: Challenges, Goals, Plans; Timeline, Consequences, Implications; Budget, and Authority.
+Focusing on breaking down the task of lead qualification into three tiers, you’ll learn to pursue eight details: Challenges, Goals, Plans; Timeline, Consequences, Implications; Budget, and Authority.

 During a discovery call, the three levels are meant to lead into one another, providing a more holistic picture of the quality of the lead.
-It’s not nearly as effective to work with just the knowledge of a prospect’s budget and authority.
+It’s much more effective to work with just the knowledge of a prospect’s budget and authority.

 First, you’ll want to learn what their challenges and goals are.
 What plans do they have for their business?
 What’s their timeline, and so forth?